redwoodjs/redwood/docs/versioned_docs/version-5.0/tutorial/chapter1/second-page.md

 Let's point out a few things here:

 - Redwood loves [Function Components](https://www.robinwieruch.de/react-function-component).
-We'll make extensive use of [React Hooks](https://reactjs.org/docs/hooks-intro.html) as we go and these are only enabled in function components.
-You're free to use class components, but we recommend avoiding them unless you need their special capabilities.
+We'll make extensive use of [React Hooks](https://react.dev/reference/react) as we go and these are only enabled in function components.
+Now that Redwood is on React 18, we discourage using class components since they won't be able to take advantage of React's concurrent rendering features.
 - Redwood's `<Link>` tag, in its most basic usage, takes a single `to` attribute.
-That `to` attribute calls a [_named route function_](../../router.md#link-and-named-route-functions) in order to generate the correct URL.
+That `to` attribute calls a [_named route function_](../../router.md#link-and-named-route-functions) to generate the correct URL.
 The function has the same name as the `name` attribute on the `<Route>`:

   `<Route path="/about" page={AboutPage} name="about" />`